shshen-closer/KeCoin_USTC_CausalML_Challenge/README.md

 `python test4task4.py {model_name}`

 **The output cate_estimate.npy is our result.
-Noting it is hard to get totally same results due to we have different seeds for training and different records for testing every time, but the deviation should be acceptable**
+Noting that it is hard to keep the same results due to we have different seeds for training and different records for testing every time, but the deviation should be acceptable**